Christ the Redeemer in Rio de Janeiro Tickets and Tours

 Christ the Redeemer| ©Jass Hop

-Visiting Christ the Redeemer is the main goal of most tourists who come to Rio de Janeiro and doing it on an organized tour is the most complete alternative to enjoy a unique experience to the fullest.
+Visiting Christ the Redeemer is the main goal of most tourists who come to Rio de Janeiro, and doing so on an organized tour is the best way to enjoy this unique experience to the fullest.

-One of the main advantages of opting for an organized tour is that you will avoid the long and exhausting queues that often form, as well as booking tickets in advance, as these can sell out quickly because the number of daily visitors is limited.
+One of the main advantages of choosing an organized tour is that you will avoid the long and exhausting queues that often form, as well as having to book tickets in advance, as these can sell out quickly because the number of daily visitors is limited.

 What does an organized tour include?

-During organized tours you can avoid stress, as you will not have to deal with the organization and transportation, because you will arrive at the base of the monument in a minivan.
-In addition, you will also have an experienced guide who will provide you with historical and cultural information about Christ the Redeemer in particular and about Rio de Janeiro in general.
+During organized tours, you can avoid stress, as you won't have to worry about organization or transportation, because you will arrive at the base of the monument in a minivan.
+In addition, you will also have an experienced guide who will provide you with historical and cultural information about Christ the Redeemer in particular and Rio de Janeiro in general.

-This way, you will only have to worry about knowing every detail of this architectural work of art and concentrate on enjoying the panoramic views of Rio de Janeiro, which reach from the Sugar Loaf Rock to the Guanabara Bay.
+This way, you will only have to worry about learning every detail of this architectural masterpiece and concentrating on enjoying the panoramic views of Rio de Janeiro, which stretch from Sugarloaf Mountain to Guanabara Bay.

-What other sites can I see on these organized tours?
+What other sites can I visit on these organized tours?

-Christ the Redeemer organized tours usually also include other popular sights in Rio de Janeiro:
+In general, tours organized by Christ the Redeemer also include other popular visits in Rio de Janeiro:

 • Paineiras Visitor Center.